MAKE YOUR DESTINATION PICTURE PERFECT

 Visitors are going to be looking for imagery that best shows off your destination.

-In order to be able to get those photos looking great before they get uploaded to your DestinationCore site, you're going to need some simple tools to make sure that;
+To be able to get those photos looking great before they get uploaded to your DestinationCore site, you're going to need some simple tools to make sure that;

 One of the biggest killers of page load times is huge image file sizes.